 Rastro Flea Market - Madrid, Spain

-From Cascorro flea market (at Plaza de Cascorro) it is possible to take home anything imaginable: From first and second hand clothes, jewellery, old flamenco records, faux designer purses, grungy T-shirts, household goods and electronics or any typical souvenir of Madrid, to older photos of Madrid, old coins, and antiques on display in some of the small squares and galleries.
+From Cascorro flea market (at Plaza de Cascorro) it is possible to take home anything imaginable: From first and second-hand clothes, jewelry, old flamenco records, faux designer purses, grungy T-shirts, household goods and electronics, or any typical souvenir of Madrid, to older photos of Madrid, old coins, and antiques on display in some of the small squares and galleries.

 Where: Plaza de Cascorro and Ribera de Curtidores, between Calle Embajadores and the Ronda de Toledo (just south of La Latina metro station)

 When: every Sunday and public holiday of the year, from 9:00 am to 3:00 pm Check the full list of the 20 Best Flea Markets in Spain